Bucky O'Hare (NES)

 This game has a prerelease article

 Bucky O'Hare is a platformer based on the somewhat-obscure Saturday-morning cartoon, and is a rare licensed video game that's actually quite good.
-Of course it was also directed by Masato Maegawa, who would later go on to form a little company known as Treasure.
+Of course it was also directed by Masato Maegawa, who would later go on to form a little company called Treasure.

 An unused frame for the Triborg enemy found in the Salvage Chute.
 The Triborg splits into three parts when shot enough; this part being the middle portion.
 Its arms are crossed here, while they normally appear in a neutral position.

-As with most games Konami published since 1990, the Japanese version of the game features a simple copy-protection routine.
+As with most of the games Konami has published after 1990, this game features a copy-protection routine.
 It performs a checksum on the © KONAMI 1991 string used on the title screen, as well as part of the checksum routine itself; if either one has been tampered with, the game is forced into Hard Mode, in which a single hit will kill you regardless of your health.
 For some reason, the US and European versions do not have this check, and always set the Hard Mode flag to $00 at reset.

 If you want to try out this mode for yourself, enter the password HARD! and prepare for a frustrating time.